-Auto The system will automatically select an I/O address for the onboard serial port.
+Auto The system will automatically select an I/O address for the enhand social port for the onboard serial port.

 3F8/IRQ4, 2F8/IRQ3, 3E8/IRQ4, 2E8/IRQ3 Allows you to manually select an I/O address for the onboard serial port.